Akash2021/Celeberity-Detector/README.md

 #Further work

 1. Add more number of celebrities.
-2. Increase the acuuracy from current 80% to above 90% while decreasing the number of Images it train on
+2. Increase the acuuracy from current 80% to above 90% while further decreasing the number of Images it train on
 3. Make the Interface more User friendly